Find Affordable College Courses

 Read More…

-The University of Texas Rio Grande Valley came in at #9 in this year’s edition of the Best Value Civil Engineering Master’s Degree Schools in the Southwest Region ranking.
-Located in the medium-sized city of Edinburg, UT Rio Grande Valley is a public college with a very large student population.
+The University of Texas Rio Grande Valley ranked #9 on this year’s Best Value Civil Engineering Master’s Degree Schools in the Southwest Region list.
+Located in the midsize city of Edinburg, UT Rio Grande Valley is a public college with a very large student population.

 Out-of-state tuition fees for graduate students at UT Rio Grande Valley are $15,677 per year.